Canada’s Digital Infrastructure Needs Vital Upgrades

 The United Kingdom’s 2017 legislation has generated an impact, with one in nine British consumers and one in six small businesses reported to be active users of open banking, benefiting from financial decision making, payments and lending apps from 151 fintechs.

 Meanwhile, more than four million Canadians are stuck using unsecure screen scraping to share their data, exposing them to security and liability risks.
-Open banking would require banks to create secure APIs (application programming interfaces) — a set of rules that allow software programs to talk to each other — allowing consumers to share their date and revoke consent safely.
+Open banking would require banks to create secure APIs (application programming interfaces) — a set of rules that allow software programs to talk to each other — allowing consumers to share their data and revoke consent safely.

 The benefits of consumer-driven finance will depend on how it is implemented.
 Canada will likely adopt a tiered approach, starting with “read-only” access for large fintechs to basic banking and investment data.
 However, the true value lies in allowing fintechs to initiate transactions (“read-write”), such as ensuring funds are transferred before an overdraft occurs, thus preventing non-sufficient-funds fees and damage to consumer credit.